 If your business does not provide the ability to enroll employee dependents in Health Insurance coverage, simply complete the response and return to us by mail, email or verify with us by phone or through Chat on this site.

 The cost to add dependents matters.
 Generally if the cost to add children to the employees Health Insurance Plan exceeds 5% of the employees gross monthly income, we will remove the National Medical Support Notice.
-If you think this is the case with your employee and don't want to complete all of the paperwork, call, email or Chat on our Eureka Office page and we may be able to end the National Medical Support Notice right away.
+If you think this is the case with your employee and don't want to complete all of the paperwork, call, email or Chat online with us and we may be able to end the National Medical Support Notice right away.

 What else do you need to know?
 The following resources can provide you with answers to questions on: